Terminator: Salvation

 synopsis: In 2018, mankind is in the midst of a war against the machines, who are harvesting people for reasons unknown.

-impressions: Finally, this franchise got the kick in the nuts that it needed: rather than yet another multiple-combatants-travel-back-in-time situation, we have basically a chapter from the war with Skynet.
-This particular chapter deals with several things: John Connor's rise to leadership, the genesis of the T-800 model, and a young Kyle Reese.
-The movie was fast-paced, had compelling characters, and also had plenty of action and battle.
-There was even a brief (CGI) appearance by Arnold as the first T-800 Terminator.
-I'd like to note that this movie paid homage to all of the previous ones, which was the final touch that won me over (I was worried that this movie would take the series in a "bold new direction" or some such crap.)
+impressions: Finally, this franchise got a kick in the ass: rather than yet another multiple-combatants-travel-back-in-time situation, we have basically a connective chapter from the war with Skynet.
+When I saw this in the theater in 2009 I thought that was great; after my most recent viewing, I'm backing off of that position somewhat.
+The movie has plenty of action and special effects, but in some ways it just didn't FEEL like a "classic" Terminator movie.
+Probably because it wasn't; there was no clear-cut bad Terminator and no one sent back to stop it.
+Either way...this particular piece of the war against the machines deals with several things: John Connor's rise to leadership, the genesis of the T-800 model, and a young Kyle Reese.
+It was fast-paced, had some compelling characters, and there was even a brief (CGI) appearance by Arnold as the first T-800 Terminator.
+I'd also like to note that this movie paid homage to all of the previous ones in little ways.

 acting: Christian Bale is great as a troubled but hardened warrior and leader.
 Sam Worthington is a death-row inmate from 2003 who wakes up in the insane 2018 world.
 Anton Yelchin is an enthusiastic young Kyle Reese.
 Moon Bloodgood is a heroic pilot who does what's right instead of following orders.